HappyFerret/css/README.md

-# Airbnb CSS / Sass Styleguide
+# LocalHeroes CSS / Sass Styleguide (based on Airbnb)

 *A mostly reasonable approach to CSS and Sass*